blacklightpy/vaultofknowledge/Next generation filesystems.md

 Legacy filesystems assumed high integrity in the hardware as bit rot would only occur at a rate of 1:10^14 bits (~12TB) for consumer disks (IDE, SATA) and about 1:10^15 bits (~125TB) for enterprise disks (SAS, SCSI).
 But as data workloads increased beyond Terabytes to Petabytes, they proved necessary.

 They also checksum and compare every byte on each read and write.
 This means that the RAM **must** be reliable, and where integrity is critical, ECC RAM is recommended.
-They also don't rely on controller level [RAID](World%20Building/Science%20and%20Engineering/Mathematics/Computer%20Science/Hardware/Storage%20Devices/RAID.md).
+They also don't rely on controller level [[RAID]].

 They tend to be Copy on Write (CoW).
 This means that before each block is rewritten, the filesystem makes a copy of the original block, modifies it and writes it to a different part of the disk.
 This way, even if a crash occurs, the old block is still there, unmodified.